nguyendinhsinh361/hsk-chatbot/README.md

 - Supports both simple chain-based and graph-based conversation patterns
 - Can switch between OpenAI and Google Gemini models
 - Persists chat history in MongoDB
+- Semantic retrieval using Qdrant vector database for relevant context
 - Optional LangSmith tracing for debugging and analytics

 ## Architecture